 How sweet are they?

-How long do you need to bake it for?
+How long do you bake it for?

 Some publications such as Southern Living and Parade say that you need to bake it for 90-120 minutes at 350 degrees F for premium moistness.